6 Data Setup for Modeling

 4. Suppose the churn proportion is 30% in training and 15% in testing.
 Identify an appropriate statistical test and propose a corrective strategy.

-5. Select three numerical variables in the risk dataset and assess whether their distributions differ between the two subsets.
+5. Select three numerical variables in the loan dataset and assess whether their distributions differ between the two subsets.

 Balancing the Training Dataset